ishine/pix2pixHDAudioSR/README.md

 The modtivation of this project is I notice the super-resolution task in time-freq domain is more like a Image Completion task: We can use cGANs to fill up the missing high-freq component according to the low-freq condition.
 So a adopted pix2pixHD GAN.
 And I use the low-res spectrogram as input and high-res spectrograms as label, performing SR like Image-to-Image translation.

 ### Audio datasets
+This project is trained on [VCTK](https://datashare.ed.ac.uk/handle/10283/3443) (target) and [HiFi-TTS](https://www.openslr.org/109/) (pre-training).

-See implementation in `data.audio_dataset.AudioDataset`.
+Audio dataset implementation is in `data.audio_dataset.AudioDataset`.
 It has two mode to search for training audio files with the arg `--dataroot`: 1) you feed in a path to audio files, or 2) you feed in a path to a csv file recording path to audio files,  like this:
 ```sh
 $ cat /root/VCTK-Corpus/train.csv | head -n 10
 wav48/p343/p343_294.wav